William-Dbt/piscine-python_data_science/README.md

   - ex08: Recode tqdm function and discover of the yield operator
   - ex09: Creation of personnal package

-***Module 01***: Discovery of arrays, their manipulations, and work on images. (using Numpy module)
+***Module 01***: Discovery of arrays, their manipulations, and work on images. (using Numpy library)
-  - ex00: First manipulation of arrays with numpy
+  - ex00: First manipulation of arrays with numpy library
   - ex01: Discover of the slice method in 2D array
   - ex02: Discover the exploitation of images (load and work on pixels in array)
-  - ex03: Zoom and display image by using slicing method and pyplot module
+  - ex03: Zoom and display image by using slicing method and pyplot library
   - ex04: Rotate image by using transpose method by manipulate 2D array
   - ex05: Playing with dimensions of array in images to play with colors

-***Module 02***: Load, manipulate and display datatable.
+***Module 02***: Load, manipulate and display datatable. (using Pandas library)
+  - ex00: First manipulation of DataTable with pandas library by reading csv file
 ***Module 03***: Classes and the heritage in Python.
 ***Module 04***: Structure Design.